xtaran/zsh-debian/debian/pkg-zsh-workflow.md

     % debian/bin/urcl -p=zsh -v=4.3.13-1 b495ba1e f575f568

-…where "4.3.13-1" is the version of the upcoming debian package and "b495ba1e" and "f575f568" are the sha1 sums of the wanted commits.
+… where `4.3.13-1` is the version of the upcoming debian package and `b495ba1e` and `f575f568` are the SHA1 hashsums of the wanted commits.

 At the end the script will drop you into an editor pointed at the changelog file so you can sanity-check the generated output.